dariopedroniDEV/PartOfDayTTS/README.md

 It will then isolate the current hour, and do a number check to see what part of the day it is.
 I have implemented the pyttsx3 library to enable cross-platform TTS usage for the visually impaired.

+The advantage of pyttsx3 is that it natively supports Windows, macOS and Linux.
+It also works completely offline.

 **Work In Progress:**
 - Multi language TTS and text support

 **To do:**
-- Basic GUI
+- Basic GUI for settings such as language and voice notification
 - Voice notification when a new hour comes
-- Animal Crossing synched music?
+- Animal Crossing music?
 Just a fun idea!